cstenkamp/MastersThesisText/pandoc_markdown_base/2_7_separatrixdistance.md

 \subsubsection*{How to calculate the distance}

 %TODO mention that I'm in a cartesian coordinate system
-%TODO mention that I'm thinking in euclidian coordinates, see https://en.wikipedia.org/wiki/Plane_(geometry)
+%TODO mention that I'm thinking in Euclidean coordinates, see https://en.wikipedia.org/wiki/Plane_(geometry)
 \noindent In the following paragraphs, I will visualize how to calculate the orthogonal distance from a sample to the hyperplane exemplary for the case of three-dimensional text-vectors.

 Generally, the separatrix splitting positive from negative samples for an $n$-dimensional space $\mathds{R}^n$ is an $n-1$-dimensional subspace (called \textit{hyperplane}), which in the case of $\mathds{R}^3$ corresponds to a plane.